 Using a Geospatially Accurate Sun

-This tutorial will show you how to use the CesiumSunSky blueprint to enhance the realism of your project.
-A non-geospatially accurate sun may be suitable for many projects, but the real-world position of the sun is an important factor in industries like aerospace, simulation, urban planning, and AEC.
-In this tutorial, you’ll learn how to modify the sky, in both physically-accurate and artistic ways.
+This tutorial will show you how to use the CesiumSunSky actor in your scenes.
+Along with providing a sun and sky system, CesiumSunSky can enhance the realism of your project by ensuring geospatial accuracy.
+The real-world position of the sun is an important factor in industries like aerospace, simulation, urban planning, and AEC.

-The first four sections of this page show the process for setting up a level with CesiumSunSky.
-The sections afterward detail the various components that make up CesiumSunSky.
-To get straight to the component reference, click the “Reference: Component Breakdown” header in the left sidebar.
+The first three sections of this page show the process for setting up a level and ensuring geospatial accuracy with CesiumSunSky.
+The sections afterward contain additional examples and a reference section for CesiumSunSky.
+To get straight to the reference, click the CesiumSunSky Reference header in the left sidebar.

 You’ll learn how to: